jiywww/obsidian-popnote/README.md

 ## Installation

 ### From Obsidian Community Plugins (Coming Soon)

+**Will submit the community plugin marketplace after testing on Linux and Windows.**

 1. Open Settings → Community Plugins
 2. Search for "PopNote"
 3. Install and enable the plugin